-USMLE Step2 STEP2 Exam Questions in PDF
+USMLE Step2 STEP2 Dumps in PDF

-Free USMLE STEP2 Dumps Questions (page: 14)
+Free USMLE STEP2 Real Questions (page: 14)

 A52-year-old woman has had diabetes mellitus since childhood.
 She has controlled her glucose well and kept her glycohemoglobin (HgbA1C) below 7% (normal, 26%).
 For which of the following complications is she still at risk, despite excellent glucose control?
 A. autonomic dysfunction